Product Growth at Codegiant

 You are also identifying the pros and cons of the current software methods you are using.
 Thus, you can double down on the pros and reduce the cons to a minimum.

 In order to make this research process as accurate as possible, you should take a look at your customer’s feedback.
 It includes surveys, interviews, questionnaires, quizzes, and some more.

 It’s super important to know what your customers want so that you can build it for them.
 In the end, you are not going to make a profit if you don’t deliver the product your customers truly desire.

-— Once the SRS doc is completed, your team, specifically the product architects, will create another document — the DDS
+Design — Once the SRS doc is completed, your team, specifically the product architects, will create another document — the DDS (Design Document Specification).

 In the DDS, you’ll have your features thoroughly described.
 Inside the document, you’ll also have the budget and time estimates required for the product to be completed successfully.
 You’ll basically have everything your developers need to start working on the actual product.